jquepi/OctopusGuides/README.md

 This project has a pom.xml file referencing the WebDriverTraining GitHub Maven repository at https://github.com/OctopusDeploy/WebDriverTraining/packages/66445.
 The IntelliJ cucumber plugin will scan the JAR file for step annotations to provide a rich Gherkin editor.

-To have IntelliJ download the JAR file, your GitHub credentials need to be defined in the ~/.m2/settings.xml file:
+To have Maven download the JAR file, your GitHub credentials need to be defined in the ~/.m2/settings.xml file:

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"